Immigration to Spain

+4th country in Europe in terms of immigrant population and the 7th worldwide.

-During the early 21st century, the average year-on-year demographic growth set a new record with its 2003 peak variation of 2.1%, doubling the previous record reached back in the 1960s when a mean year on year growth of 1% was experienced.
-This trend is far from being reversed at the present moment and, in 2005 alone, the immigrant population of Spain increased by 700,000 people.
+During the early 21st century, the average year-on-year demographic growth set a new record with its 2003 peak variation of 2.1%, doubling the previous record reached in the 1960s when a mean year-on-year growth of 1% was experienced.
+In 2005 alone, the immigrant population of Spain increased by 700,000 people.

-Spain accepted 478,990 new immigrant residents in the first six months of 2022 alone.
-During these first six months, 220,443 people also emigrated from Spain, leaving a record-breaking net migration figure of 258,547.
-The data shows that more women than men chose to move to Spain during 2022, this is due to higher rates of emigration from Latin America.
+Spain accepted 478,990 new immigrant residents in just the first six months of 2022 alone.
+During these months, 220,443 people also emigrated from Spain, leaving a record-breaking net migration figure of 258,547.
+More women than men chose to move to Spain during 2022; this is due to higher rates of emigration from Latin America.